t3r6/pkdocs/docs/guides/modding/q1-maps-to-pk.md

     !![Quake 1 map import](../../../img/blender/blender-import-quake1-002.jpg "Quake 1 object separation")

 5. Go back to the object mode and select all the meshes that were separated by material.
-Enter the Edit mode again, select all `A`, click `M` -> `By Distance` (Merge distance 0.0001 m) to merge the verticies, then `X` -> `Limited Dissolve` to clean the meshes from the unnecessary verticies and edges.
+Enter the Edit mode again, select all `A`, click `M` -> `By Distance` (Merge distance 0.0001 m) to merge the verticies, then `Alt-J` to merge triangles to quads or `X` -> `Limited Dissolve` to clean the meshes from the unnecessary verticies and edges.
 This is recommended for the engine and it also improves texturing and object shading.
 This should be done after the separation by material and vertex merge.
-It requires you to have experience with Blender because features as vertex merge, limited dissolve, snap utility can be very destructive and requires high attention.
+It requires you to have experience with Blender because features as vertex merge, triangles to quads, limited dissolve, snap utility can be very destructive and requires high attention.
 Always enable statistics to see how the result was improved.
 Examine thoroughly all the meshes in the edit mode after such operations, delete manually remained unnecessary verticies and edges.
 Check the difference on the examples below, the geometry before and after the cleaning; I removed about 75% of redundant verticies on such a small map:

     !![Quake 1 map import](../../../img/blender/blender-import-quake1-003.jpg "Quake 1 geometry before cleaning")